Photos: UH Hilo Clothesline Project raises awareness about domestic violence

 Participants in the event spent time at the Campus Center Plaza painting t-shirts with heartfelt and emotional words about domestic violence to raise awareness in the campus community.

 Katie Brunk from the UH Hilo Women’s Center stands next to t-shirts created for The Clothesline Project, Oct.
 18, 2017, Campus Center Plaza.
-Photos by Kimiko Taguchi, click to enlarge.
+(Photo: Kimiko Taguchi/UH Hilo Stories)

 Participants spent time at the Campus Center Plaza painting t-shirts with heartfelt and emotional words about domestic violence to raise awareness in the campus community.
 The shirts will be on display at the plaza for the week of Oct.
 18-25.